Anyone who loves a good deal knows the thrill of seeing a “SALE: Up to 70% Off” board or any similar advertisement broadcasting a slash in prices.

-Liquidation sales are conducted to get rid of large volumes of stock and assets, in an attempt to recoup a portion of the money invested initially.
+Liquidation sales are conducted to get rid of large volumes of stock and assets to recoup a portion of the money invested initially.
 The goal is to make as much money as possible in a short time.

 Liquidation sales can happen over 8 to 10 weeks, with discount values increasing as the days pass by.
 But, of course, with the advantage of receiving the money upfront over a few weeks, there comes the considerable disadvantage of receiving less money for products than what market values stipulate.

 Various motivators could fuel the decision to execute a liquidation sale, including: